MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/appserver/index.md

                         <ul>
                             <li><b>WebSphere Application Server Liberty profile</b>
                                 <br/>
-                                You can configure the truststore by using IBM® utilities such as Keytool or iKeyman.
+                                You can configure the truststore by using IBM  utilities such as Keytool or iKeyman.
                                 <ul>
                                     <li>For more information about Keytool, see <a href="http://www-01.ibm.com/support/knowledgecenter/?lang=en#!/SSYKE2_6.0.0/com.ibm.java.security.component.60.doc/security-component/keytoolDocs/keytool_overview.html">Keytool</a> in the IBM SDK, Java Technology Edition.</li>
                                     <li>For more information about iKeyman, see <a href="http://www-01.ibm.com/support/knowledgecenter/?lang=en#!/SSYKE2_6.0.0/com.ibm.java.security.component.60.doc/security-component/ikeyman_tool.html">iKeyman</a> in the IBM SDK, Java Technology Edition.</li>